Detection & Treatment of Eye Injuries & Diseases

 A Quick Glimpse of Common Eye Diseases

-Many people have a basic knowledge of cataracts, glaucoma, and dry eye, but macular degeneration, diabetic retinopathy, and keratoconus are often understood best by those who have already received a diagnosis.
-Dr. Paul Trapeni Jr. and his staff at The Optical Shoppe believe that knowledge is power.
+Many people have a basic knowledge of cataracts, glaucoma, and dry eye, but macular degeneration, diabetic retinopathy, and keratoconus are often understood best by those who have already received a diagnosis, see more details on the http://luxurycabinbigbear.com/.
+Dr. Paul Trapeni Jr. and his staff believe that luxury vacation rentals in Big Bear are powerful.
 New technologies offer more positive outcomes than previously available for those who are diagnosed with many common eye diseases.

 - Cataracts appear as protein clumps together in the lens, causing cloudy sections which block light from entering the eye.

 - Glaucoma is a group of conditions that result in damage to the optic nerve due to increased pressure in the eye.